 Reverting to a previous value only works within an open window.
 Changes cannot be reverted this way if you've already saved all of the changes and reopened the edit window.

-When editing a field on multiple tracks that has different values on each track (eg. you select two tracks that already have differing prices on them), you will see "Mixed" in light gray text in the field.
+When editing a field on multiple tracks that have different values on each track (eg. you select two tracks that already have differing prices on them), you will see "Mixed" in light gray text in the field.
 This indicates that the existing values don't match across all selected tracks, and by overwriting this in the edit window, you will apply one uniform value to all selected tracks.

 Here is an example of 6 selected tracks that have Artist and Display Artist values that differ from one another: